astronomer/docs/learn/airflow-opensearch.md

 import CodeBlock from '@theme/CodeBlock';
 import search_hamilton from '!!raw-loader!../code-samples/dags/airflow-opensearch/search_hamilton.py';

 [OpenSearch](https://opensearch.org/) is an open source distributed search and analytics engine based on [Apache Lucene](https://lucene.apache.org/).
 It offers advanced search capabilities on large bodies of text alongside powerful machine learning plugins.
-The [OpenSearch Airflow provider](https://airflow.apache.org/docs/apache-airflow-providers-opensearch/stable/index.html) offers modules to easily integrate OpenSearch with Airflow.
+The [OpenSearch Apache Airflow® provider](https://airflow.apache.org/docs/apache-airflow-providers-opensearch/stable/index.html) offers modules to easily integrate OpenSearch with Airflow.

 In this tutorial you'll use Airflow to create an index in OpenSearch, ingest the lyrics of the musical [Hamilton](https://hamiltonmusical.com/new-york/) into the index, and run a search query on the index to see which character most often sings a specific word.

-## Why use Airflow with OpenSearch?
+## Why use Apache Airflow® with OpenSearch?

 OpenSearch allows you to perform complex search queries on indexed text documents.
 Additionally, the tool comes with a variety of plugins for use cases such as security analytics, semantic search, and neural search.